openam/shell-config/README.md

 # edit the file as desired
 vi ~/.shell-config/zshrc

-# remove existing .zshrc
-rm ~/.zshrc
+# install required
+~/.shell-config/setup/zsh.sh
+~/.shell-config/setup/fonts.sh
+~/.shell-config/setup/dotfiles.sh

+# install extras
+# you may want to look at these files to verify they are still things you want installed
+~/.shell-config/setup/homebrew.sh

 # symlink new configuration
-ln -s ~/.shell-config/zshrc ~/.zshrc
+ln -is ~/.shell-config/zshrc ~/.zshrc

 # reload profile
 source ~/.zshrc